Xiaohao-Yang/Topic_Model_Generalisation/README.md

 ```

 # Results
-We evaluate the document representation quality at every evaluation step (e.g. --eval_step=5).
 The evaluation is done by document classification and clustering for both source and target documents.

-A running example without Greg at epoch 50:
+A running example **without Greg** at epoch 50:
 ```python
 ############################################
 Evaluation at: